appsemble/appsemble/api/templates/welcome.md

 Thank you for registering your account.
 Before you can use your account, we need to verify your email address.

-Please open the following link to verify your email address.
+Please follow the link below to verify your email address:
 <%= url %>

 Kind regards,